-17. Ensuring that assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010) and, where they do not, explain why and how they deliver the same impact which was reviewed, updated and presented to the Audit, Governance and Standards Committee in June 2018.
+17. Ensuring that assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010) and, where they do not, explain why and how they deliver the same impact

 The role of the Chief Audit Executive was fulfilled by the Head of Assurance during 2018/2019.
 The Head of Assurance also has responsibilities for other operational services including Health & Safety, Risk Management, Insurance, Counter Fraud, Emergency Planning and Business Continuity.
-The arrangements for ensuring independence were outlined in the Audit Charter
+The arrangements for ensage 2220 and 2220 for evere outlined in the Audit Charter which was reviewed, updated and presented to the Audit, Governance and Standards Committee in June 2018.